Digital-Competence-Laboratory-Medicine/.github/profile/README.md

 So let's tackle it!

-Plan for the next weeks (to be updated):
+Plan for the next months (to be updated):
-- February: Use of reflimR in RStudio (Jakob)
-  - IT-Buzzword Bingo: Supervised/Unsupervised Learning (Ashish)
 - 19th March: Programming an Web-App (APS Calculator, Hikmet)
   - IT-Buzzword Bingo: HTML/CSS (Ashish)
 - 23rd April: Basics of Large Language Models (LLMs) (Johannes)